 Critical analysis is not always a dialectic that resolves in a clear vision, for often one’s opinion remains unresolved on one or more levels.
 While we would like to enter into the world of the artwork free of predisposition (this is the capacity for “negative capability” that John Keats spoke of), the way original artists always seem to do, we need to acquire the equivalent of an artist’s freedom: the freedom to think, see and feel in a way that uses the intermediary of tradition and yet enables us to recognize the intrinsic value of new approaches to age-old problems.
 Rarely are we fortunate enough to recognize the value of an original work of art — the meaning of a unique mathematical formula, or the possible application of a scientific principle — based upon pure instinct alone.

-Novel prizewinner, Daniel Kahneman, author of Thinking, Fast and Slow, states that we chiefly rely on the fast-thinking part of our associative intelligence, the one that is more instinctive and takes the fastest, easiest routes.
+In Thinking, Fast and Slow, Nobel prizewinner Daniel Kahneman writes that we chiefly rely on the fast-thinking part of our associative intelligence, the one that is more instinctive and takes the fastest, easiest routes.
 This function of our brain is necessary for day-to-day survival and depends upon unadulterated information from the senses.
 Expression as a form of communication may be viewed as instinctive, but we sometimes forget that we had to learn a language in order to effectively use it, even at the most basic level.
 Art is a form of expression rendered in the form of communication, but its language is always changing, as is the object of the communication.

 Difficult and anomalous forms of art become inevitable when novelty, and not mere refinement, is the governing maxim.
 “Make it new,” Ezra Pound said, urging fellow artists not to gild the lily, but to seek other ways of rendering it.
 The advent of French Impressionism and Cubism in the 19th and early 20th centuries, respectively, were new species of expression that, Kahneman would say, required more input from the slower, deeper thinking function of the brain, the one geared toward solving difficult problems, to understand why artists had deviated from traditional visual lines and the mirror of physical representation.